-The following table sets forth, as of the date of this prospectus, the names of the Selling Stockholders, the aggregate number of shares of Class A Common Stock held by each Selling Stockholder immediately prior to the sale of the shares of Class A Common Stock in this offering, the number of shares of our Class A Common Stock that may be sold by each Selling Stockholder under this prospectus and that each Selling Stockholder will beneficially own after this offering.
-For purposes of the table below, Andina has assumed that (i) none of the holders of public shares elect to redeem their shares in connection with the Special Meeting, (ii) the Business Combination is approved by the Andina shareholders, (iii) the PIPE Investment closes simultaneously with the Closing, (iv) the Closing occurs, (v) the maximum number of possible forfeitures contemplated by the Insider Forfeiture Agreement have occurred as of the Closing, (vi) there is no post-closing adjustment pursuant to the terms of the Business Combination Agreement, (vii) no holders of Andina Warrants exercise any of the outstanding Warrants, (viii) the conversion of the Bridge Notes and all accrued interest thereon into 1,359,398 shares of Class A Common Stock occurs on July 31, 2021 (the last date on which Andina has to complete a business combination), (ix) after termination of this offering, none of the shares of Class A Common Stock covered by this prospectus will be beneficially owned by the Selling Stockholders and (x) the Selling Stockholders will not acquire beneficial ownership of any additional securities during the offering.
+The following table sets forth, as of the date of this prospectus, the names of the Selling Stockholders, the aggregate number of shares of Class A Common Stock held by each Selling Stockholder under this prospectus and that each Selling Stockholder will beneficially own after this offering.
+For purposes of the table below, Andina has assumed that (i) none of the holders of public shares elect to redeem their shares in connection with the Special Meeting, (ii) the Business Combination is approved by the Andina shareholders, (iii) the PIPE Investment closes simultaneously with the Closing, (iv) the Closing occurs, (v) the maximum number of possible forfeitures contemplated by the Insider Forfeiture Agreement have occurred as of the Closing, (vi) there is no post-closing adjustment pursuant to the terms of the Business Combination Agreement, (vii) no holders of Andina Warrants exercise any of the outstanding Warrants, (viii) the conversion of the Bridge Notes and all accrued interest thereon into 1,359,398 shares of Class A Common Stock kocurs on July 31, 2021 (the last date on which Andina has to complete a business combination), (ix) after termination of this offering, none of the shares of Class A Common Stock covered by this prospectus will be beneficially owned by the Selling Stockholders and (x) the Selling Stockholders will not acquire beneficial ownership of any additional securities during the offering.
 In addition, Andina assumes that the Selling Stockholders have not sold, transferred or otherwise disposed of, Andina's securities in transactions exempt from the registration requirements of the Securities Act.
-In the event the Business Combination is not approved by Andina shareholders or the other conditions precedent to the consummation of the Business Combination are not met, then the PIPE Shares will not be issued and Andi
+In the event the Business Combination is not approved by Andina shareholders or the other conditions precedent to the consummation of the Business Combination at the registration is not approved by Andina withdraw the registration statement of which this prospectus forms a part prior to the effectiveness of the registration statement.